 The church has a peculiar beauty.
 Held by 16 arched pillars that form a thorn crown, the central nave is covered by an immense stained glass panel projected by Marianne Peretti, made out of glass fiber pieces in blue, green, white and brown.

-Inside, three huge Angels by Alfredo Ceschiatti float suspended by steel cables.
-The baptistery is covered by painted tiles by Athos Bulcão.
-The via sacra was designed by Di Cavalcanti and contains the image of Nossa Senhora Aparecida.
-This image is a replica of the original Nossa Senhora, which is located in Aparecida in the State of São Paulo, Brasil.
+Inside the church, three huge angel sculptures by Alfredo Ceschiatti float from the ceiling suspended by steel cables.
+The baptistery is covered in tiles painted by Athos Bulcão.
+The Via Sacra is a piece of work by Di Cavalcanti and the image of Our Lady Aparecida is a replica of the original, this one located in Aparecida, in the state of Sao Paulo.

 Esplanada dos Ministérios, s/n